 - 1. Students are not to contact the clinical facility unless directed to do so by their clinical faculty. - 2.
 Clinical eligibility documentation, drug/alcohol screening, and criminal background check results will be shared with appropriate clinical facilities. - 3.
-Students are responsible for notifying the Department Head of Nursing immediately if their DPS Fingerprint Clearance card has been suspended or revoked. - 4.
+Students are responsible for notifying the Academic Faculty Director of Nursing immediately if their DPS Fingerprint Clearance card has been suspended or revoked. - 4.
 It is the student's responsibility to follow clinical laboratory agency policy and procedures.
 Policies and procedures are available at all clinical facilities. - 5.
-Students are not allowed to smoke on the grounds of any clinical laboratory facility.
-Students who violate this policy will be dismissed from clinical, receive a clinical absence which may result in a clinical laboratory failure, and must meet with the Department Head of Nursing and may result in termination from the program. - 6.
 The student may do ONLY those procedures in which he/she has had classroom instruction, has practiced, and has been checked off in the college laboratory.
 If unsure, the student needs to contact their instructor BEFORE proceeding with any procedure.
-Performing a procedure prior to instruction and faculty check-off is considered unsafe nursing practice resulting in a required meeting with the student, instructor, and Department Head of Nursing within five business days and may result in termination from the program. - 7.
-While a student in the PCC Department of Nursing, the student must practice as a nursing student regardless of other licenses or certifications held. - 8.
-Students are not allowed to take verbal or phone orders from a physician or other healthcare provider. - 9.
-Students must report off to their instructor and assigned nurse or charge nurse if the assigned nurse is unavailable, before leaving the unit for any reason. - 10.
-Students are responsible for their transportation to and from clinical laboratory facilities. - 11.
+Performing a procedure prior to instruction and faculty check-off is considered unsafe nursing practice resulting in a required meeting with the student, instructor, and Academic Faculty Director of Nursing within five business days and may result in termination with the possibility of reentry or reapplication to the program.

+- 6. While a student in the PCC Department of Nursing, the student must practice as a nursing student regardless of other licenses or certifications held. - 7.
+Students are not allowed to take verbal or phone orders from a physician or other healthcare provider. - 8.
+Students must report off to their instructor and assigned nurse or charge nurse if the assigned nurse is unavailable, before leaving the unit for any reason. - 9.
+Students are responsible for their transportation to and from clinical laboratory facilities. - 10.
 It may be necessary to make changes after registration to accommodate the needs of the Nursing Program and/or the clinical facility.
-The nursing faculty guarantee a clinical laboratory experience for all students admitted but there is NO guarantee of a specific day, time, instructor, or facility. - 12.
+There is NO guarantee of a specific day, time, instructor, or facility. - 11.
 Nursing students must have malpractice insurance.
 The liability malpractice insurance fee is automatically included in tuition costs for the nursing courses.
-Therefore, all students MUST have paid fees receipts to attend any part of the Nursing Program. - 13.
+Therefore, all students MUST have paid fees to attend any part of the Nursing Program. - 12.
 If a student has an emergency/illness the student must notify their clinical instructor of an absence prior to the start of the clinical day.
-(See Section VI- Policy on Attendance/Tardiness). - 14.
+(See Section VI-D Policy on Attendance/Tardiness). - 13.
 Nursing students need to arrange their schedules to meet nursing course requirements.
 Employed students are advised to work no more than 24 hours a week.
-Students are requested not to work the shift prior to a clinical laboratory to ensure patient and personal safety.

-- 15. Students unprepared for a clinical laboratory experience will not be permitted to participate in the clinical experience and will be considered absent.
-This may result in a clinical laboratory failure. - 16.
+Students are requested not to work the shift prior to a clinical laboratory to ensure patient and personal safety. - 14.
+Students unprepared for a clinical laboratory experience will not be permitted to participate in the clinical experience and will be considered absent.
+This may result in a clinical laboratory failure. - 15.
 Clinical facilities may require an additional background check from students.
-Clinical facilities reserve the right to refuse a student based on the results. - 17.
+Clinical facilities reserve the right to refuse a student based on the results. - 16.
 Students must be able to attend a clinical laboratory at any of the clinical facilities used by the Nursing Program during ANY semester.
 Student's personal convenience cannot be accommodated.
 Students will be required to sign the Nursing Program Scheduling Policy.
-(See Appendix H) - 18.
-It is the student's responsibility to notify the Department Head of Nursing if they have been banned or denied entry into ANY clinical facility.
-Failure to report this information will result in termination from the Nursing Program. - 19.
-Students with an LPN license, LNA license, or CNA that has ever been suspended, revoked, terminated, or otherwise modified as to rights and privileges must notify the Department Head of Nursing immediately.
+(See Appendix H) - 17.
+It is the student's responsibility to notify the Academic Faculty Director of Nursing if they have been banned or denied entry into ANY clinical facility.
+Failure to report this information may result in termination with the possibility of reentry or re-application to the Nursing Program. - 18.
+Students with an LPN license, LNA license, or CNA that has ever been suspended, revoked, terminated, or otherwise modified as to rights and privileges must notify the Academic Faculty Director of Nursing immediately.